facebookincubator/GeoLift/website/docs/GettingStarted/MultiCellWalkthrough.md

 * `test_markets`: A list of the selected `market_ID` per `cell_ID`.
 It is important to make sure that this list contains exactly `k` numeric values corresponding to the results of `MultiCellMarketSelection`.
 The recommended layout is `list(cell_1 = 1, cell2 = 1, cell3 = 1,...)`, for our example we will set it to the previously defined list: `test_locs`.

 * `effect_size`: This parameter contains the different Lifts that we will simulate for our test.
 For each value in this parameter, the algorithm will simulate a GeoLift test with that Lift and will assess the statistical significance of the results to determine the test's Statistical Power.
 For this parameter, it is important to make sure that the sequence includes zero.
-For our example, we will set both positive and negative effect sizes to observe the curve's form and to see how symetrical it is.
+For our example, we will set both positive and negative effect sizes to observe the curve's form and to see how symmetrical it is.

 * `lookback_window`: This parameter indicates how long back in history the simulations will go.
 Setting a `lookback_window` to a value greater than one is particularly important to correctly assess the Power and estimate the budget of tests with significant seasonality or which aren't very stable.
 For this example, we will simulate an entire week, thus `lookback_window = 7`.